Palm2CSV / Palm2iCal

 Mac OS / Palm Desktop for Mac

 I have Palm Desktop for Mac.
 Will Palm2CSV work with these files?

 Palm2CSV does support DBA/TDA files saved fro the Mac Palm Desktop, although I have had limited opportunity to test it.
-You may find the following limitations:
+Depending on your version of Mac Palm Desktop, you might find the following limitations: